milezdav/Canvas-Freaks-Automation/README.md

 These implementations include:
-a button to automatically create sub-folders, sort files, and move files to specific sub-folders for the multi panels -- a button to get the total count table for dozens of different dimensions and thickness' in selected folder -- a button to get total count files for different types of Floating Frames from multiple selected folders -- and lastly, a button to sort through sub-folders in a master folder and merge alike sizes (for example: merging 36x48 and 48x36 subfolders together).
+a button to automatically create sub-folders, sort files, and move files to specific sub-folders for the multi panels -- a button to get the total count table for dozens of different dimensions and thickness' in selected folder -- a button to get total count of files for different types of Floating Frames from multiple selected folders -- and lastly, a button to sort through sub-folders in a master folder and merge alike sizes (for example: merging 36x48 and 48x36 subfolders together).